3n952/car_abnormal_drive/recognition/README.md

-# You Only Watch Once (YOWO)
+# recognize abnormal driving using "You Only Watch Once (YOWO)"

+# YOWO
-PyTorch implementation of the article "[You Only Watch Once: A Unified CNN Architecture for Real-Time Spatiotemporal Action Localization](https://github.com/wei-tim/YOWO/blob/master/examples/YOWO_updated.pdf)".
-The repositry contains code for real-time spatiotemporal action localization with PyTorch on AVA, UCF101-24 and JHMDB datasets!
+PyTorch implementation of the article "You Only Watch Once: A Unified CNN Architecture for Real-Time Spatiotemporal Action Localization".
+The repositry contains code for real-time spatiotemporal action localization with PyTorch.

-**Updated paper** can be accessed via [**YOWO_updated.pdf**](https://github.com/wei-tim/YOWO/blob/master/examples/YOWO_updated.pdf)

-AVA dataset visualizations!
+Presenting ***YOWO*** (***Y**ou **O**nly **W**atch **O**nce*), a unified CNN architecture for real-time spatiotemporal action localization in video stream. *YOWO* is a single-stage framework, the input is a clip consisting of several successive frames in a video, while the output predicts bounding box positions as well as corresponding class labels in current frame.
+Afterwards, with specific strategy, these detections can be linked together to generate *Action Tubes* in the whole video.

+Since YOWO do not separate human detection and action classification procedures, the whole network can be optimized by a joint loss in an end-to-end framework.
+YOWO have carried out a series of comparative evaluations on two challenging representative datasets **UCF101-24** and **J-HMDB-21**.
+Our approach outperforms the other state-of-the-art results while retaining real-time capability, providing 34 frames-per-second on 16-frames input clips and 62 frames-per-second on 8-frames input clips.

+## Visualize our work(traffic)
+(수정 필요)
 <br/>
 <br/>
 <div align="center" style="width:image width px;">